kloverde/jquery-RestrictedTextField/README.md

-RestrictedTextField v1.2
+RestrictedTextField v1.3
 ========================

 See LICENSE for this software's licensing terms.

 RestrictedTextField is a jQuery plugin which uses regular expressions to validate and control input to HTML text fields.
-Using 35 built-in types or types you define yourself, it allows you to suppress invalid keystrokes or to allow them into the field for later validation.
-Fields are always validated on blur.
+Using 38 built-in types or types you define yourself, it allows you to suppress invalid keystrokes or to allow them into the field but be flagged incorrect.
+Validation is performed on keystroke, paste and blur.

 ## Features

 * Discard invalid keystrokes or catch a validation failure event to handle it as you wish
-* Has 35 built-in types
+* Has 38 built-in types
 * Extensible:  define your own types
 * Money types automatically format on blur to end in a decimal point and two digits